 Freestyle slalom skating, also known as slalom skating, cone skating or just freestyle skating, is a roller sports discipline which requires a skater to perform tricks, stunts and dance-like maneuvers around a straight line of equally spaced cones.
 It is a sport for skaters of any age with a good sense of rhythm who are willing to work to develop fast, precise, well-timed footwork.

 This type of skating is popular in Asia and Europe, and there is a growing slalom community in the United States.
 The competitive sport was created by combining several inline slalom skating styles.
 It has now evolved from these very humble beginnings into an internationally recognized skating style with thousands of participant skaters from all over the world and is governed by the World Slalom skaters Association (WSSA).
-These are the four elements in freestyle skating:
+These are the event elements in freestyle skating:

-- Freestyle Slalom
+- Battle Freestyle Slalom

 - Speed Slalom

 - High Jump

 Freestyle slalom can be done with inline skates or quad skates, but today the inline executions are the most popular.
 Beginners can learn on a good pair of recreational skates with the heel brake removed or even hockey skates.
 But, developing skaters will eventually need to purchase slalom skates.
 Serious inline freestyle slalom skaters use equipment with a full rocker inline wheel configuration and a short frame to allow the best possible maneuverability.
 A tight fitting semi-hard shell boot and strong cuff provides the support needed for precision with a little freedom for ankle movement.
 These skates are designed for tight turns in small spaces at low speeds.

 Once you have skates, the most important accessory for slalom skating is a set of the cute little cones that are used as guides for turns and tricks while doing freestyle slalom skating.
 Big cones are not practical to use, so slalom cones are around three inches tall with a three-to-four-inch base.